Home > Uncategorized > Last Day of Month in Excel

 My next Excel Top Tip is how to calculate the last day of a month.
-I thought there was a function to do this as part of a whole suite of date manipulation functions, but I seem to have imagined that, as I couldn’t find.
+I thought there was a function to do this as part of a whole suite of date manipulation functions, but I seem to have imagined that, as I can’t find it now.
 I was dreading having to do lots of nasty date arithmetic, but then I discovered that the zeroth day of a month is treated as the last day of the previous month!
 So the last day of the month for the date that’s in cell B3 is simply:

 =DATE(YEAR(B3), MONTH(B3)+1, 0)